AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/delete.md

 title: Step 4.
 Delete an image
 contributor_name: Goivvy LLC
 contributor_link: https://www.goivvy.com/
-description: We will learn how to delete an existing image
+description: We will learn how to delete an existing image.
 ---

 # Step 4.
 Delete an image